VV123/Scaffold-Decorator/README.md

-# DrugDiscovery - Scaffold Hopping
+# DrugDiscovery - Scaffold Decorator

 ## How to run